harvmaster/tab-grouper/README.md

    - Click "Add Pattern"
 3. Any tabs matching the pattern will be automatically grouped
 4. You can remove patterns by clicking the "Remove" button next to the pattern in the list
+5. Use the "Group Existing Tabs" button to manually process all currently ungrouped tabs

 ## Pattern Examples